공통영어2 능률 오선영 3과 본문 빈칸문제

 Meanwhile, the Nazi leader who was ____ charge of the area tried to destroy everything by setting off large explosives inside the mines.

-This could have been ____
+This could ____ been disastrous.

 The Monuments Men ____ it would take about one year to transport everything they found to a safe location.

-____ without eating proper meals, they worked up to twenty hours a day.
+Even ____ eating proper meals, they worked up to twenty hours a day.

-In the end, the Monuments Men succeeded ____ rescuing thousands of stolen works of art, including important pieces such as Jan van Eyck’s Adoration of the Mystic Lamb, Johannes Vermeer’s The Astronomer, and Michelangelo’s Madonna of Bruges.
+In the end, the Monuments Men succeeded in rescuing thousands of stolen works of art, including important pieces such as Jan ____ Eyck’s Adoration of the Mystic Lamb, Johannes Vermeer’s The Astronomer, and Michelangelo’s Madonna of Bruges.

 The Continuing Impact of the Monuments Men